cosmos/gaia/CONTRIBUTING.md

 ## Team Organization

 Gaia has many stakeholders contributing and shaping the project.
 The Core Gaia team is composed of Informal Systems developers.
 Any long-term contributors and additional maintainers from other projects are welcome.
 We use self-organizing principles to coordinate and collaborate across organizations in structured "EPIC" that focus on specific problem domains or architectural components of Gaia.
+For details, see the [GitHub Project board](https://github.com/orgs/cosmos/projects/28/views/11).

 The developers work in sprints, which are available in a [GitHub Project](https://github.com/orgs/cosmos/projects/28/views/2).